ejrdeleon/week05-product-landing-page/README.md

 ### Purpose of This Project

 This project demonstrates the practical application of:

 - Laravel Blade Components for modular UI development
 - Tailwind CSS for utility-first responsive styling
 - Vite for modern asset bundling
 - Responsive design principles for a real-world business

-### Sideout Café as the Business Context
+### Sideout Cafe as the Business Context

-**Sideout Café** is a real local café located in Lumban, Laguna, Philippines (4014).
+**Sideout Cafe** is a real local cafe located in Lumban, Laguna, Philippines (4014).
 Their official website at [sideout-cafe.com](https://www.sideout-cafe.com/) features a loyalty program where customers earn one point for every personal drink purchased.

 This academic redesign uses verified information from the official website and clearly labels any content created for the prototype.